"A calorie is a calorie, no matter where it comes from, " was considered a tautology, but it is wrong!

 - Energy is directed toward tissue regeneration and long-term maintenance.

 Surprisingly!
-Processed foods make us gain weight much faster than the same calories as natural foods.
+Processed foods make us gain weight much faster than the same calories from natural foods.

 Quantitative illustration of caloric routing.
 (Simple, realistic example.)